Win a 12-day Vietnam tour designed for 18-40s! ENTER NOW →

 Swakopmund/Namib Desert

+Travel into the beautiful Namib Desert, stopping at Walvis Bay on the way.
 Get a real feel for the Namib Desert as we spend hours crossing this empty region.

 En route, take a coffee break in Solitaire, a mystical village consisting of a filling station, a general dealer/coffee shop, and a small mechanical workshop.
 Drive through Walvis Bay, the only town on the Namibian coastline that boasts a deep sea harbor.